-Niger, like other Sahelian countries, faces water problems that can be quite serious in certain localities.
-The country is certainly crossed by a major watercourse, the Niger River, and also contains significant groundwater reserves (Hassane, 2010).
+In Niger, like other Sahelian countries, faces water problems that can be quite serious in certain localities.
+The country is certainly crossed by a major watercourse, the Niger River, which also contains significant groundwater reserves (Hassane, 2010).
 However, there is the problem of controlling the resource and supplying different consumers in both urban and rural areas.
-Indeed, groundwater in urban areas is subject to multiple constraints due to strong population growth and the unsuitability or even absence of sanitation (H. Amadou et al, 2014).
+Indeed, groundwater in urban areas is subject to multiple constraints due to strong population growth and the unsuitability or even absence of sanitation (Amadou et al, 2014).